imkira/unity-sysfont/README.md

 * Optimized: Alpha-only textures and dynamic texture size adjustment.
 * Programmable: the same fields available in the editor are exposed as properties that you can change programatically.
+* Third-party: integrates well with NGUI scroll lists and other widgets that require clipping.

 ## Requirements